 Note that this change has the following side effect: when using an Authentication Policy with GSSAPI, earlier versions of SPS used the client-username@REALM username to authenticate on the target server.
 Starting with version 5.9.0, it uses the client-username as username.
-Configure your servers accordingly, or "Configuring usermapping policies" in the Administration Guide.
+Configure your servers accordingly, or configure a Usermapping Policy for your SSH connections in SPS.